Every bus in DRT's fleet is now accessible!

 DRT’s Accessible Bus Features

-Accessible bus features provide passengers who use oblity devices or who find stairs difficult, the opportunity to travel on conventional transit rather than depend on DRT Specialized Services exclusively.
+Accessible bus features provide passengers who use mobility devices or who find stairs difficult, the flexibility to travel on conventional transit rather than depend on DRT Specialized Services exclusively.
 DRT Specialized Services

 provides door-to-door transportation for residents with disabilities

 .
 Passengers must meet eligibility criteria to use Specialized Services.